-Name and Gender Changes on Birth Certificate
+Name and Sex Designation Changes on a Birth Certificate

 Frequently Asked Questions

 What does House Bill 2673 do?

 Currently, a court order indicating that an individual has completed sexual reassignment and that the sex on the record of live birth must be changed is required to change the sex designation on an Oregon birth certificate.
 When the new law goes into effect on January 1, 2018, an attestation will be accepted to change the birth record.